katahiromz/SimpleBrowser/ReadMe.txt

 ## Features

-- Very quick.
+- Very quick and super small.
-- Able to customize menus and buttons.
+- Fully able to customize menus and buttons.
 - Downloaded files are automatically scanned (for Windows 10 only).
 - Kiosk mode supported.